Valter Matošević

 Valter Matošević (born 11 June 1970) is a former Croatian team handball player who was at the goalkeeper position.
 He played for professional teams in Croatia, Germany, Spain, Denmark and Italy.
 He is current handball coach.

 He was part of the national team for 12 years and won gold medals at the 1996 Summer Olympics, 2003 World Men's Handball Championship and 2004 Summer Olympics.

+In 2023 he became the assistant goalkeeping coach to first Goran Perkovac and then Dagur Sigurðsson in the Croatian Handball Team and (as of 2026) he helped the team win two medals (2025, 2026).

 Career

 Matošević started his career in his hometown club RK Zamet where he competed in Yugoslav First League and Croatian First League.
 At a very young age he was recognized as a goalkeeper prodigy so at the age of 16 he made his debut for Zamet II.

 In 1993 he left to join Badel 1862 Zagreb later Croatia Banka the Croatian handball title holders.
 At Zagreb Matošević had three successes, winning the league and cup while reaching the Champions League finals in 1995.

 He returned to Zamet in 1996, who had just come out of the Croatian Second League, and spent four years there helping return the club to the top of Croatian handball.
 During this time he captained his team.
 Later his career took him to Metković Jambo, Bologna 69, Wilhelmshavener HV, two more spells at Zagreb, Poreč, HSG Wetzlar, Portland San Antonio and FCK Håndbold.
 After playing out of Croatia for a few years Matošević returned to RK Zamet in 2009 to end his career.

 In December 2010 TuS Nettelstedt-Lübbecke called up Matošević to play for half a season due to the injury of their goalkeeper Nikola Blažičko.

 In 2015 he came out of retirement again to play for ThSV Eisenach so they could get promoted to the A rank bundesliga.
 They finished second in the league and were promoted to the 1. bundesliga.